- GDP (PPP):

 - 2.1% 5-year compound annual growth

 - FDI Inflow:

 The top income tax rate is 33 percent, and the top corporate tax rate is 28 percent.
-Other taxes include a goods and services tax and environmental taxes.
-The overall tax burden equals 32.1 percent of total domestic income.
-Government spending amounts to 42.4 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.3 percent of GDP.
+Other taxes include goods and services and environmental taxes.
+The overall tax burden equals 32.3 percent of total domestic income.
+Government spending has amounted to 39.4 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.3 percent of GDP.
 Public debt is equivalent to 41.3 percent of GDP.

 The government’s strict shutdowns of the economy decimated tourism.
 The government began to tax online businesses at 15 percent and is considering additional taxes.
 A wage subsidy of 80 percent of private companies’ salaries has kept unemployment under control during the crisis, but it also has significantly increased public debt.
 The government has introduced new subsidies for electric vehicles and for housing and urban development.

 New Zealand has 13 preferential trade agreements in force.
 The trade-weighted average tariff rate is 2.5 percent, and 247 nontariff measures are in effect.
 Overall, openness to global trade and investment is firmly institutionalized.
 Banking is well established and competitive.
 To support the financial system’s stability and liquidity during the pandemic, implementation of a higher capital reserve requirement for banks has been postponed.